How to fill deep cracks in Plaster walls and ceilings

 It is a fact of life and physics that buildings move.
 They move for all sorts of reasons, most of the time it’s due to minor expansion and contraction on warm or cold days or a little local vibration and is generally nothing for homeowners to worry about.

-This is one of the best ways I have found to repair cracks long-term and keep my walls looking smooth for years to come, I have put together a full step-by-step guide in the post below with plenty more great tips including the tools you will need and how to paint the area once filled.
+This is one of the best ways I have found to repair deep cracks long-term and keep my walls looking smooth for years to come, I have put together a full step-by-step guide in the post below with plenty more great tips including the tools you will need and how to paint the area once filled.

 How to prepare the cracked plaster ready for filling

-The first thing to do when repairing an area of cracked plaster is to assess how large an area you have to work on, understanding this can make a difference on how you should repair the crack.
+The first thing to do when repairing an area of cracked plaster is to assess how large an area you have to work on, understanding this can make a difference in how you should repair the crack.

 Movement in buildings can cause plaster to ‘pop’ away from the surface below, this is often referred to as having ‘blown’ and will sound more hollow when tapped gently than a solid surface.